SPHTech-Platform/terraform-vault-secret-sync/README.md

 }
 ```

-Remove all vault secrets from association:
+Remove all vault secrets from association by adding the attribute `delete_all_secret_associations = true`:
 ```terraform
 module "vault_secretsync" {
   source  = "SPHTech-Platform/vault-enterprise-secret-sync"